Peshwari Naan

 Heat a heavy skillet or a frying pan over high heat until it becomes extremely hot.
 You don’t need to use any oil or butter for this step.

-Transfer the rolled naan with the topping side up onto the hot skillet.
-Let it cook for about 1-2 minutes; you should see it begin to inflate and develop a slight char on the undersurface.
+Transfer the rolled naan with the topping side up on to the hot skillet.
+Let it cook for about 1-2 minutes.
+You will see that it begin to inflate and develop a slight char on the undersurface.

 In An Oven

-Place the rolled naan directly on a baking sheet with the topping side up.
-Bake for about 2-4 minutes on one side or until it puffs up and starts to turn golden brown.
+Transfer the rolled naan on a baking sheet with the topping side up.
+Keep the baking tray in the middle rack of the oven and bake for about 2-4 minutes until the naan puffs up and turns golden brown in color.
+Remove the naan from the tray using a flat metal spatula.
 Brush generously with ghee or butter and serve hot.

 Pro Tips By Neha

-Do not use a nonstick tawa to make this recipe as the naan might fall off when you invert the tawa.
+Also do not use a nonstick tawa to make this recipe as the naan might slip off from the smooth tawa when you invert it.

-Wipe the rolling pin and the rolling surface before rolling each naan.
+Wipe the rolling pin and the rolling surface with a cloth before rolling each naan to remove any water that is left on the surface when you rolled the previous naan.

-Do not use excess dry flour while rolling as it might stick to the naan and burn when you are cooking it.
+Avoid using excess dry flour while rolling, as it might stick to the naan and burn when you cook it.

 Storage Suggestions